Waqf (Amendment) Act, 2025: Thiruchenthurai and Sundareswarar Temple's land grab scam by waqf

-Thiruchenthurai village and Sundareswarar Temple's land grab scam by waqf in Tamil Nadu is a systematic large-scale land grab by Karnataka State Waqf Board.
-This is a case which exemplifies how waqf have been illegally grabbing land, in this case the land of entire predominantly Hindu village of Thiruchenthurai in Tiruchirapalli district, including the 1,500-year-old Sundareswarar Temple claimed by the Tamil Nadu Waqf Board, leaving residents bewildered and the nation angry because the waqf properties are irrevocable and immune to sale or transfer under the law, thus giving rise to the demand of amendment or revocation of waqf system and laws.
+Thiruchenthurai village and Sundareswarar Temple's land grab scam by waqf in Tamil Nadu is a systematic large-scale land grab by Tamil Nadu State Waqf Board.
+This is a case which exemplifies how waqf have been illegally grabbing land, in this case the land of entire predominantly Hindu village of Thiruchenthurai in Tiruchirapalli district, including the 1,500-year-old Sundareswarar Temple claimed by the Tamil Nadu Waqf Board, creating controversy as the waqf properties are irrevocable and immune to sale or transfer under the law, thus giving rise to the demand of amendment of waqf system and laws.

 Munambam land grabbing scam by Waqf

 Munambam land grabbing scam by Waqf in Kerala pertains to systematic large-scale illegal land grab in Munambam by Kerala Wakf Board (KWB) in which 404 acres of land of 600 families, mainly Catholic Christians and down trodden Hindus, who have bene living there for several decades.
 In 2019, Kerala Wakf Board tried to grab this land by declaring it a waqf property.

 The dispute arose in 2019 when the Kerala Wakf Board declared the disputed land as a waqf property (an inalienable religious endowment in Islamic law).
 The land was originally given in 1950 by Mohammed Siddique Sait to the Farook College management through an endowment deed.
 Over the years, the college sold portions of the land to the residents, who claim to be bona fide purchasers and occupants.
 The KWB's 2019 declaration, made 69 years after the original deed, put the livelihoods of the resident families at risk, as they were subsequently unable to carry out legal activities such as paying land tax.

 In October 2025, the Kerala High Court ruled on the matter, providing significant relief to the resident families.
 The Division Bench of the High Court held that the 1950 endowment deed was a simple gift deed and not a waqf deed, as it did not create a "permanent dedication" of the property.
 The court strongly criticised the actions of the Kerala Wakf Board, terming the declaration of the disputed land as a waqf a "complete sham" and a "'land-grabbing tactic'".